COSC3020/cosc3020-fall2024-asymptotics-asymptotics/README.md

 it provided graphs and explinations of each notation.
 I also used my previous discrete notes to see comparisons.

+*Made changes to the first example, attempt 2

 I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated